Ghost in the Shell 2: Innocence

 Ghost in the Shell 2: Innocence, known in Japan as just Innocence (イノセンス, Inosensu), is a 2004 Japanese animated cyberpunk film written and directed by Mamoru Oshii.
-The film serves as a standalone sequel to Ghost in the Shell (1995) and is loosely based on the 1989–91 manga The Ghost in the Shell by Masamune Shirow.
+The film serves as a standalone sequel to Ghost in the Shell (1995), and is based on the 1989-91 manga of the same name by Masamune Shirow, loosely adapting the manga chapter "Robot Rondo".

 Ghost in the Shell 2: Innocence was released in Japan on March 6, 2004, by Toho.
-The film received the 2004 Nihon SF Taisho Award.
+The film received the 2004 Nihon SF Taisho Award, and was nominated for four Annie Awards.
 It was also in competition at the 2004 Cannes Film Festival, making it the first and only anime in history to compete for the Palme d'Or.
 The soundtrack for the film was released under the name Innocence O.S.T. and a related novel called Ghost in the Shell: Innocence - After the Long Goodbye was released on February 29, 2004.

 Plot

-The story is loosely based on Ghost in the Shell manga chapter "Robot Rondo" (with elements of "Phantom Fund").
-Opening in 2032, Public Security Section 9 cybernetic operative Batou is teamed with Togusa, an agent with very few cybernetic upgrades, following the events of Ghost in the Shell.

-After a series of deaths due to malfunctioning gynoids (doll-like sex robots), Section 9 is asked to investigate.
+In 2032, three years after Major Motoko Kusanagi disappeared, (Note: As depicted at the ending of Ghost in the Shell (1995)) Public Security Section 9 cybernetic operative Batou is teamed with Togusa, an agent with very few cybernetic upgrades.
+Section 9 is asked to investigate a series of deaths due to malfunctioning gynoids (doll-like sex robots).
 Since the gynoids all malfunctioned without clear cause, the deaths are believed to be premeditated murders; Batou and Togusa are sent to investigate possible terrorist or political motives.
 Additionally, the most recent gynoid's remains show they all contained an illegal "ghost".
 Section 9 concludes human sentience is being artificially duplicated onto the dolls illegally, making the robots more lifelike, and possibly acting as a motive in the murders.

-Called to a homicide scene, information warfare/technology specialist Ishikawa explains the victim is Jack Walkson, a consignment officer at gynoid company LOCUS SOLUS, who may have been killed by the yakuza.
+Called to a homicide scene, information warfare and technology specialist Ishikawa explains the victim is Jack Walkson, a consignment officer at gynoid company LOCUS SOLUS, who may have been killed by the yakuza.
 A previous yakuza boss was recently killed by a gynoid, so Ishikawa concludes Walkson was held responsible and killed in an act of revenge.
 Batou and Togusa enter a yakuza bar to question the current boss, only to be threatened by the bar occupants.
 Batou opens fire, killing and wounding numerous gang members, including the cyborg that murdered Walkson.
-The current boss then admits his predecessor was somehow involved in LOCUS SOLUS, but insists he doesn't know how.
+The current boss then admits his predecessor was somehow involved in LOCUS SOLUS, but insists he does not know how.

 Entering a store on his way home, Batou is then seemingly warned by the Major and shot in the arm by an unseen assailant.
 Caught in a firefight, Batou nearly kills the store owner in confusion, but is subdued when Ishikawa appears.
 While having his damaged arm replaced, Batou is informed by Ishikawa that his e-brain was hacked, causing him to shoot himself and attack the store occupants.
 Ishikawa explains that Batou was hacked in order to cause further scandal following his yakuza assault in an attempt to stop the Section 9 investigation.